 - May-June.
 Work plan implemented in stages.

-- June-July.
+- June.
 Work plan completed; public announcement and opening.

 |Planning, Management, Logistics, Outreach||$2800|

-Additional partners will be added as projects continue according to project need and neighborhood.
+Additional partners will be added as projects continue according to project need.

 - Fineview/Perry Hilltop Citizens Council.
 Role: Strategic guidance and public outreach.
 We have worked with the Council since the inception of our Fineview project so that our goals align closely with their strategic objectives for the communities’ greenspaces.